SUNDAY 19TH SEPTEMBER 2021

 And with thy spirit.

-The continuation of the Holy Gospel according to Mark.
+The continuation of the holy Gospel according to Matthew.

 Glory be to thee, O Lord.